mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_protocolclass.md

 @end
 ```

+## Supplement an existing protocol with protocolclass methods

+When you do this, your protocolclass should adopt that other protocol
+and redeclare those methods, for which implementations are provided as
+`@optional`.

+{% include note.html content="Redeclaration as optional is a mulle-objc specific feature." %}

-### PROTOCOLCLASS macros
+## Use of PROTOCOLCLASS macros

-You can make your life a little easier with PROTOCOLCLASS macros.
-The above would be transformed into:
+You can make your life a little easier with `PROTOCOLCLASS` macros.
+The above example
+would be transformed into:

 `Foo.h`: